Aerial refueling: Wing-to-wing

-In this method, similar to the probe-and-drogue method but more complicated, the tanker aircraft released a flexible hose from its wingtip.
-An aircraft, flying beside it, had to catch the hose with a special lock under its wingtip.
-After the hose was locked, and the connection was established, the fuel was pumped.
-It was used on a small number of Soviet Tu-4 and Tu-16 only (the tanker variant was Tu-16Z).
+A small number of Soviet Tu-4s and Tu-16s (the tanker variant was Tu-16Z), used a wing-to-wing method.
+Similar to the probe-and-drogue method but more complicated, the tanker aircraft released a flexible hose from its wingtip.
+An aircraft flying alongside had to catch the hose with a special lock under its wingtip.
+After the hose was locked and the connection was established, the fuel was pumped.

 Simple grappling

 Some historic systems used for pioneering aerial refueling used the grappling method, where the tanker aircraft unreeled the fuel hose and the receiver aircraft would grapple the hose midair, reel it in and connect it so that fuel can be transferred either with the assistance of pumps or simply by gravity feed.
 This was the method used on the Question Mark endurance flight in 1929.

 Compatibility issues

 The probe-and-drogue system is not compatible with flying boom equipment, creating a problem for military planners where mixed forces are involved.
-Incompatibility can also complicate the procurement of new systems — the Royal Canadian Air Force currently wish to purchase the F-35A, which can only refuel via the flying boom, but only possess probe-and-drogue refuelers.
-The potential cost of converting F-35As to probe-and-drogue refueling (as is used on U.S. Navy & Marine Corps F-35Bs and F-35Cs) added to the early-2010s political controversy which surrounded F-35 procurement within the RCAF.
+Incompatibility can also complicate the procurement of new systems.
+The Royal Canadian Air Force currently wish to purchase the F-35A, which can only refuel via the flying boom, but only possess probe-and-drogue refuelers.
+The potential cost of converting F-35As to probe-and-drogue refueling (as is used on US Navy & Marine Corps F-35Bs and F-35Cs) added to the early-2010s political controversy which surrounded F-35 procurement within the RCAF.

 These concerns can be addressed by drogue adapters (see section "Boom drogue adapter units" above) that allow drogue aircraft to refuel from boom-equipped aircraft, and by refuelers that are equipped with both drogue and boom units and can thus refuel both types in the same flight, such as the KC-10, MPRS KC-135, or Airbus A330 MRTT.